emoon/ProDBG/README.md

 Run: `tundra2 linux-gcc-debug`

 ### Run
-The main execeutable is located at: `t2-output/linux-gcc-debug-default/prodbg`
+The main executable is located at: `t2-output/linux-gcc-debug-default/prodbg`